Home

 Cabbage Looper

-View more pictures: MSN Images Google Images Yahoo Images
+View more pictures: Bing Images Google Images Yahoo Images

 Common names: cabbage looper

-Scientific name: trichoplusia ni
+Scientific name: Trichoplusia ni

 Region: this Caterpillar can be found in the United States and Canada.